snabble/docs/api_products.md

 -----------

-## Get import statistics
+## Get statistics
 `GET /{project}/products/statistics`

-Return simple statistics about the product imports in a time period ranging from a selected date until now.
+Return simple statistics about the products in a time period ranging from a selected date until now.

 **Required permissions** : productsRead